SageJames/Web3-Hub/Pipeline/README.md

 ## Evaluations

-If you have not done so, please take this evaluation quiz and determine what type of starting framework best fit your orientation.
+If you have not done so, please take this evaluation quiz and determine what type of starting framework best fits your orientation.

 [Start the Evaluation Here]()